A formula for the Euler class of foliations: The maw dual graph

-\bd[Maw dual graph] Let $\mathcal B$ be a cooriented branched surface in an ambient $3$-manifold $M$ whose complement consists of $3$-balls.
+\bd[Directed and maw dual graph] Let $\mathcal B$ be a cooriented branched surface in an ambient $3$-manifold $M$ whose complement consists of $3$-balls.
 Fix a base point on each sector and inside each complementary region of $\mathcal B$.
-The \emph{maw dual graph} of $\mathcal B$ is the weighted oriented graph $\Gamma(\mathcal B)$ in $M$ constructed as follows: \begin{itemize} \item Vertices: the vertices of $\Gamma(\mathcal B)$ are the base points in the complementary regions to $\mathcal B$; \item Edges: for every sector $s$ of $\mathcal{B}$, there is an arc $a(s)$ joining the vertices corresponding to the complementary regions to $\mathcal{B}$ adjacent at $s$.
-The arc $a(s)$ intersects $s$ transversely and only in its base point.
-It is oriented as the coorientation of $s$ and carries a weight equal to $\chi_m(s)$. \end{itemize} \ed
+The \emph{directed dual graph} of $\mathcal B$ is the oriented graph $\Gamma(\mc B)$ in $M$ constructed as follows: \begin{itemize} \item Vertices: the vertices of $\Gamma(\mc B)$ are the base points in the complementary regions of $\mathcal B$; \item Edges: for every sector $s$ of $\mathcal{B}$, there is an arc $a(s)$ joining the vertices corresponding to the complementary regions of $\mathcal{B}$ adjacent at $s$.
+The arc $a(s)$ intersects $\mc B$ transversely and only at the base point of $s$.
+Moreover, $a(s)$ is oriented as the coorientation of $s$. \end{itemize}